farm-ng/amiga-dev-kit/website/docs/examples/file_reader_can/README.md

 ---
 id: file-reader-can
-title: File Reader Can
+title: File Reader CAN
 ---

-# File Reader Can Example
+# File Reader CAN Example

 This [**file_reader_can example**](https://github.com/farm-ng/farm-ng-amiga/tree/main/py/examples/file_reader_can)
 parses the CAN data from a recorded log and prints the `AmigaTpdo1` parsed